Constitution and Bylaws

 Article II: Offices

-The executive offices of GCB shall be located in the county of the residence of the current president.
-However, GCB may have local chapters at such places as the Board of Directors may from time to time authorize.
+The executive offices of GCB shall be located in the county of residence of the current president.

 Article III: Membership

 The GCB receipt for annual membership dues shall constitute membership certification.
-Amount of dues paid by each member shall be set at each annual convention.
+The amount of dues paid by each member shall be set at each annual conference and convention.

 Article IV: Local Chapters